How to Reduce Shipping Costs

 • Zone distance

-The heavier the package, the more effort required to move it from one place to another, so this factor has a significant impact on the shipping costs.
-The shipping volume or size of the package, also known as its dim weight, also has an effect, as the larger a package is the more space it is takes up during delivery.
+The heavier the package, the more effort is required to move it from one place to another, so this factor has a significant impact on the shipping costs.
+The shipping volume or size of the package, also known as its dim weight, also has an effect, as the larger a package is, the more space it takes up during delivery.
 Fuel surcharges are a reflection of the cost of fuel used by services delivering orders to shoppers.

-How to Save on Shipping Costs: 19 Top Tips
+How to Save on Shipping Costs: Top Tips

 There are many ways to reduce your shipping costs if you are a seller, whatever the size of your business.
 Here are the 18 very best ways to lower your shipping rates and increase your profits.

-1. Add Shipping onto Customer Orders
+Add Shipping to Customer Orders

 Simply passing the shipping rates entirely onto the customer can save a business money.
-It may be a deal-breaker for some customers if the costs are very high, but this issue can be overcome by offering the customer various shipping options according to their needs from cheaper standard delivery or tracked shipping, to the more expensive next-day shipping.
+It may be a deal-breaker for some customers if the costs are very high, but this issue can be overcome by offering the customer various shipping options according to their needs, from cheaper standard delivery or tracked shipping to the more expensive next-day shipping.

-2. Sell to Countries with Affordable Shipping Charges
+Sell to Countries with Affordable Shipping Charges

-3. Compare the Pricing of Different Shipping Carriers
+Compare the Pricing of Different Shipping Carriers

-It is important to compare the rates offered by different shipping carriers such as UPS and FedEx as it is one of the best ways to reduce shipping costs for an ecommerce store.
+It is important to compare the rates offered by different shipping carriers, such as UPS and FedEx, as it is one of the best ways to reduce shipping costs for an e-commerce store.
 One shipping company might offer better rates domestically, while another may have better rates for international deliveries.
 Another still might offer a better rate for heavier packages.
 Here are the major shipping companies and their strengths:

 • USPS – Good choice for smaller parcels delivered within the US.